sundararajan-rajendr/SONiC/doc/aaa/SONiC RBAC v2.md

 RBAC will be enforced centrally in the management framework, so that users accessing the system through varying interfaces will be limited to the same, consistent set of operations and objects depending on their role.
 Users' roles will be mapped using Linux Groups.

-Users and their role (group) assignments may be managed via Linux tools or the NBIs.
+Users and their role (group) assignments may be managed via the NBIs.
+HAM shall provide tools to allow administrators to manage the users and roles from the shell (Click command?
+Shell script?
+TBD)

 # 3 Design
 ## 3.1 Overview